serversideup/amplitudejs/docs/installation/README.md

 ## Option 3: Manual download
 Download the `amplitude.js` file from [our releases page](https://github.com/521dimensions/amplitudejs/releases) and include the file manually with your project.

 Amplitude.js is now available for use!
-All that's left is initializing.
+All that's left is [initializing &rarr;](https://521dimensions.com/open-source/amplitudejs/docs/installation/initialization).